-As of September 30, 2021 and 2020, the Company has tax credit carryforwards of approximately \$ 224.2 million and \$195.2 million, respectively, which each have a life of 20 years.
-The Company expects to utilize this entire carryforward prior to expiration, which would begin in fiscal 2035
+As of September 30, 2022 and 2021, the Company has tax credit carryforwards of approximately \$211.8 million and \$224.2 million, respectively, which each have a life of 20 years.
+The Company expects to utilize this entire carryforward prior to expiration, which would begin in fiscal 2035.

-As of September 30, 2021 and 2020, the Company has state income tax net operating losses of approximately \$ 554.6 million and \$487.7 million, respectively.
-These state net operating losses have varying carry-forward periods dictated by the state in which they were incurred; these state carry-forward periods range from seven to 20 years and began to expire in fiscal 2021, with the majority expiring after 2035.
+As of September 30, 2022 and 2021, the Company has state income tax net operating losses of approximately \$544.4 million and \$554.6 million, respectively.
+These state net operating losses have varying carry-forward periods dictated by the state in which they were incurred; these state carry-forward periods range from seven to 20 years, with the majority expiring after 2035.
 The Company expects to utilize this entire carryforward, other than as described below.

-The impairment of the equity method investment in PennEast created potential net capital loss attributes totaling approximately \$ 61.8 million, which can only be utilized to offset capital gains income and can be carried back three years and forward five years prior to expiration.
+The impairment of the equity method investment in PennEast created potential net capital loss attributes totaling approximately \$56.6 million and \$61.8 million as of September 30, 2022 and 2021, respectively, which can only be utilized to offset capital gains income and can be carried back three years and forward five years prior to expiration.

-As of September 30, 2021, the Company has a valuation allowance totaling \$ 23.6 million comprised of approximately \$17.3 million, related to the recognition of state net operating loss carryforwards, which primarily relate to New Jersey and approximately \$6.4 million related to potential capital loss carryforwards resulting from the impairment of the equity method investment in PennEast, which the Company believes may not be fully utilized prior to expiration.
-As of September 30, 2020, the Company had a valuation allowance totaling \$17.6 million related to the state net operating loss carryforwards, as previously discussed.
+As of September 30, 2022, the Company has a valuation allowance totaling \$22.2 million comprised of approximately \$17.2 million, related to the recognition of state net operating loss carryforwards, which primarily relate to New Jersey and approximately \$5.1 million related to potential capital loss carryforwards resulting from the impairment of the equity method investment in PennEast, which the Company believes may not be fully utilized prior to expiration.
+As of September 30, 2021, the Company had a valuation allowance totaling \$23.6 million comprised of approximately \$17.3 million, related to the recognition of state net operating loss carryforwards, which primarily relate to New Jersey and approximately \$6.4 million related to potential capital loss carryforwards resulting from the impairment of the equity method investment in PennEast.

 The Consolidated Appropriations Act extended the 30 percent ITC for solar property that is under construction on or before December 31, 2019.
 Projects placed in service after December 31, 2019, may also qualify for a 30 percent federal ITC if five percent or more of the total costs of a solar property are incurred before the end of the applicable year and there are continuous efforts to advance towards completion of the project, based on the IRS guidance around ITC safe harbor determination.
-The credit declined to 26 percent for property under construction before the end of 2020.
-The Consolidated Appropriations Act, 2021 extended the 26 percent tax credit for property under construction during 2021 and 2022.
-The credit will drop to 22 percent for property under construction before the end of 2023.
-After 2023 the ITC will be reduced to 10 percent.
+The credit declined to 26 percent property under construction before the end of 2020.
+The Consolidated Appropriations Act of 2021 extended the 26 percent tax credit for property under construction during 2021 and 2022.
+The Inflation Reduction Act raised the ITC from 26 percent to 30 percent through the end of 2032, as previously stated.